neutron-org/testnets/quark/README.md

 ### What to do next

-After gentx is ready please upload it to the https://github.com/neutron-org/testnets repository into `/quark/gentxs/` directory.
+After gentx is ready, please upload it to the https://github.com/neutron-org/testnets repository into `/quark/gentxs/` directory.
 Also please provide your peer and put it into  `/quark/peers/`, one peer per file.